-This project is considered the “Phase 1” of the Chain of Lakes Park Master Plan (adopted in May of 2017) which outlines a comprehensive redesign and long-term redevelopment of this 69+ acre site owned by the City of Winter Haven.
-In December of 2017, the City engaged a team of consultants lead by Straughn Trout Architects to begin the renovation of the landmark (Southwest Recreation) Complex facility and design its iconic expansion known as the Fieldhouse and Conference Center (WHFCC).
-With a prime location along U.S. Route 17 and Cypress Gardens Boulevard, it will distinguish a primary gateway to the city and operate as a major regional destination and catalyst for continued public and private development.
+This project was considered the “Phase 1” of the Chain of Lakes Park Master Plan (adopted in May of 2017) which outlined a comprehensive redesign and long-term redevelopment of this 69+ acre site owned by the City of Winter Haven.
+In December of 2017, the City engaged a team of consultants lead by Straughn Trout Architects to begin the renovation of the landmark (Southwest Recreation) Complex facility and design its iconic expansion now known as the AdventHealth Fieldhouse and Conference Center (AHFCC).
+With a prime location along U.S. Route 17 and Cypress Gardens Boulevard, it distinguishes a primary gateway to the City and now operates as a major regional destination and catalyst for continued public and private development.

 site plans: existing -> Phase 1 -> Future phases